By Isis Darios

 #7: Get in touch with guests pre-stay

 Often enough, a bad guest experience can be avoided by making sure guests have booked the right accommodation for their needs.
 Using pre-stay communication to collect information about your guests’ specific needs will add to their stay, make them feel welcome, and often avoid unpleasant situations.
-For example, if you apply contactless check-in at nighttime, make sure the information is shown on your website or OTA profile, and include it in the confirmation email.
+For example, if you apply contactless check-in at nighttime, make sure the information is shown on your website or OTA profile and include it in the confirmation email.

-Informing guests about specific policies can result very effective in avoiding any issues at arrival for both them and your staff.
+Informing guests about specific policies can be very effective in avoiding any issues at arrival for both them and your staff.
 Make sure your arrival/check-in procedures, payment methods, charges like city tax, and other important information are sent to guests prior to their arrival and are visible on your website or confirmation email.

 #8: Whatever you do… don’t get defensive!